rngina/ft_printf/README.md

 The goal of the project is to recreate  recreate the printf function.
 This project teaches us about variadic arguments.

-- Supported conversions: %, c, s, p, i, d, u, x, X
+Supported conversions: %, c, s, p, i, d, u, x, X
-- Supported flags: # + (space)
-- Supported options: - 0 . * width

 ## Usage